thetnaing-GT/SDM-Bootstrap-Template/Button.md

 #### **Edit Plan** <a id="plan-edit-plan-button"></a>

-- **Server Action:** Fetch details for specific plan entry.
-- **User Interface:** Redirects to the page: `https://sdmstaging.5bb.com.mm/dashboard/plan/:plan_id/edit`.
+- **Purpose:** Redirects to the edit page for a specific plan entry..
 - **Type:** Secondary.

 ![Edit Button](/docs/assets/edit_button.png)

 #### **Delete Plan** <a id="plan-delete-plan-button"></a>

-- **Server Action:** Delete an item from inventory.
-- **User Interface:** If related transactions exist, show an alert saying `Can't delete this request.
-Related transactions exist.` else remove from view.
+- **Purpose:** Deletes a plan from inventory, showing an alert if related transactions exist.
 - **Type:** Danger.

 ![Delete Button](/docs/assets/delete_button.png)